MuhammadYousufHere/Weather-app/README.md

 -Ajax

-Limk to to thid App https://github.com/MuhammadYousufHere/Weather-app.git
+Limk to to this Web https://github.com/MuhammadYousufHere/Weather-app.git